 “The only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones who never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.” -Jack Kerouac

 I have read so many great books, that I have a list of all the books I have read, to be honest, it’s really short, but I love keeping track of them.
-And if someone would ask me to choose one favorite book among all of them, it would be very hard for me to chose.
+And if someone would ask me to choose one favorite book among all of them, it would be very hard for me to choose.
 I am thinking on posting a blog with all my favorite books, but there is something you should know about me, and it’s I don’t give it away all at once, *wink*, I like to take my time to show my tastes.

 So, I will reveal you one of my favorite books on this blog, and this special book is called On the Road by Jack Kerouac.